 Results from this project must be presented in a final report, including an impactful executive summary written in non-technical language.
 The report should be developed with proportionate consultation of the steering group to ensure the information provided is accurate and as relevant and useful as possible.
-We would like to ground truth the results of the analysis using relevant expert stakeholder groups.
-Where relevant, diagrams, plots and infographics should be included, and proportionate stakeholder consultation should guide the development of these to ensure they are useful and accessible.
+Where relevant, diagrams, plots and infographics should be included and proportionate stakeholder consultation should guide the development of these to ensure they are useful and accessible.
 In addition to the results of the project tasks, the report should note any evidence gaps or suggestions for further work that have been identified.
 The report should not contain policy recommendations or other recommendations to the CCC.
 A presentation of key results to the CCC and the project steering group should also be provided.
 See section 4 for further information on project deliverables.

-4. Key Deliverables and Activities
+Key Deliverables and Activities